open-rmf/rmf-web/packages/api-server/README.md

 For example, if rmf-server is served on https://example.com/rmf/api/v1, `public_url` must be set to `https://example.com/rmf/api/v1` and your reverse proxy must be configured to strip the prefix such that it forwards requests from `/rmf/api/v1/something` to `/something`.

+## Running with RMF simulations

+When running with rmf simulations, you need to set the env `RMF_SERVER_USE_SIM_TIME=true`.
+This is needed to ensure that times from the client are correctly converted to RMF's simulation time.

 # Developers

 ## Running tests